 Once I was able to refill my CO2 tank, here is the result after over a month of injecting CO2 again.
 I first trimmed the dirty and deformed leaves.
 Everything is back to normal and they grow new and healthy leaves.
 The only plants that didn’t seem to get affected were my Cryptocoryne species.

-Current State of my Planted Aquarium August 2021
+My Planted Aquarium August 2021

 My Riparium’s Evolution